Purpurax/ProgressPanel/README.md

 ## System explained
 The esp32 from the e ink panel will only listen for an update request and make the image update while recieving the full image over network.
-The esp32 will at first always connect to a network with the name `giveMeAccess` and a password `This1sSe4ure` right after starting.
-It will search for a connection until it finds the network (meanwhile a debug image will be displayed).
-After connecting to this network successfully, it will make a request to ...
-The answer that it gets back, will be a network which is expected to last until a restart.
-Now the esp32 will start listen for requests.

-The rapi will try to locate the esp32 in the local network, and if it cannot find it, it will open the temporary network with name `giveMeAccess` and a password `This1sSe4ure`.
-Until a connection to the esp32 has been established, this temporary network is open.
-With a connection it will go into update mode and on-demand send images that shall be displayed.

 ## Installation
 For the esp32-burning (make sure the submodules are initialized and python is installed):